2016 WTA Finals

 The 2016 WTA Finals was a women's tennis tournament at Kallang, Singapore.
 It was the 46th edition of the singles event and the 41st edition of the doubles competition.
 The tournament was contested by eight singles players and eight doubles teams.
+The tournament was contested by eight singles players and eight doubles teams.
+The tournament was the year-end final of the 2016 WTA Tour.